 At worst it's kind of classist and (if they're using a dialect) probably racist.

-So if you want to be like my step-father and delight in correcting people's grammar and vocabulary, just know that will probably end up with his reputation for being insufferably arrogant (even among fellow college professors), and like him, you will probably die alone, surrounded by cold tweed and unloving fuzzy sweaters.
+So if you want to be like my step-father and delight in correcting people's grammar and vocabulary, just know that will probably end up with his reputation for being insufferably arrogant (even among the other faculty), and like him, you will probably die alone, surrounded by cold tweed and unloving fuzzy sweaters.

 The good news is that these days you probably don't have to worry about the difference between "making" money instead of "earning" it or how dreadfully uncouth it is to have your protagonist "climb down" something.
 I think the ghost of Ambrose Bierce even stopped manifesting over the "like" and "as" debacle.
 And not every word carries the same kinds of stigmas as the ones above do.
-For example, using "refute" instead of "rebut" is considered a mistake, but it doesn't typically lead to the eye-rolling conclusion that one doesn't know how to write if someone uses it the way they happened to learn it.
+For example, using "refute" instead of "rebut" is considered a mistake, but it doesn't typically lead to the eye-rolling conclusion that one doesn't know how to write the way a misplaced decimate might.
 And the really good news is that people outside these priggish circles of judgmental pedantry will seldom split hairs with such glee.

 But it is the people within these circles a writer must most often impress.
 They are the gatekeepers and the avid readers.
 They are the serial commenters and the linguistic well actualista.
 They are judging you--sometimes quietly, often vociferously on your usage of a few key words that they deem to be bellwethers of proper language and their usage to be the "correct" form.
 And if you could work around them, I'd tell you to, but life is going to be SO much easier if you just figure out what they're on about.

 Besides, it's not like they're wrong.
-They just need to get laid or something.
+They just need to get fucking laid or something.